-Airport noise contours were generated using AEDT Version 3f.
-Version 3f, the latest version, was released for use in December 2023, and is state-of-the-art airport noise modeling.
+Airport noise contours were generated using AEDT Version 3g.
+Version 3g, the latest version, was released for use in August 2024, and is state-of-the-art airport noise modeling.
 AEDT is a computer program developed to plot noise contours for airports.
 The program includes standard aircraft noise and performance data for more than 200 aircraft types and can be tailored to the characteristics of the airport in question.

 One of the most important factors in generating accurate noise contours is the collection of accurate operational data.
-AEDT requires the input of the physical and operational characteristics of the airport.
-Physical characteristics include runway coordinates, airport altitude, temperature, and topographical data, optionally.
+AEDT requires the input of the physical and operational characteristics of an airport.
+Physical characteristics include runway coordinates, airport elevation, temperature, and optional topographical data.
 Operational characteristics include various types of aircraft data.
 This includes not only the aircraft types and flight tracks but also departure procedures, arrival procedures, and stage lengths specific to the operations at the airport.
 While AEDT contains a wealth of information, there were minor adjustments made to these inputs to better reflect local conditions as captured and validated by the noise monitors in the Park and south of the Airport.
 Aircraft data needed to generate noise contours include:

-- Number of aircraft operations by type
+- Number of operations by aircraft type

 - Types of aircraft

-- Daytime/nighttime distribution by type
+- Daytime/nighttime distribution by aircraft type

 - Flight tracks

-- Flight track utilization by type
+- Flight track utilization by aircraft type

 - Flight profiles

 - Typical operational procedures

 - Average meteorological conditions